Header image courtesy of Bamboo Scenes

 Blue Lotus Gallery, 28 Pound Lane, Sheung Wan | (+852) 5590 3229

-This gallery in Hong Kong’s southside subverts expectations of art spaces by making their 3,000-square-foot area almost entirely pitch black.
+This gallery subverts expectations of art spaces by making its 3,000-square-foot area almost entirely pitch black.
 None of those boring white walls and white floors for fear that they may clash with the artwork; here, pieces seemingly loom out of the dark, and there’s really nothing else to distract from complete attention on the displays.
-They present a lot of immersive exhibitions, so a visit here will really be a full-sensory experience.
+It presents a lot of immersive exhibitions, so a visit here will really be a full-sensory experience.

 The site used to be the Shek Kip Mei factory estate that housed small family-run mills, but was revitalised into an artist village and creative hub in 2008.
 Nowadays, the JCCAC is populated with approximately 140 experimental artistic studios and cultural organisations.

 Urban art enthusiasts will love Over the Influence, a gallery which focuses on the radical, eye-catching, and the interesting yet ephemeral of modern life.
-They have previously exhibited works from artists such as Andy Dixon and Adam Beris, and have also brought Parra’s latest solo show to Hong Kong last year.
+It has previously exhibited works from artists such as Andy Dixon, Adam Beris, Parra, and Shepard Fairey.

 Over the Influence, 1/F, 159 Hollywood Road, Central | (+852) 2617 9829